FabioZumbi12/SEDiscordBridge/README.md

 ### Commands
 Commands to control SEDB in-game:
-- *!bridge-reload*: To do a full reload of the configs in-game.
+- *bridge-reload*: To do a full reload of the configs in-game.
-- *!bridge-enable*: To enable SEDB if disabled.
+- *bridge-enable*: To enable SEDB if disabled.
-- *!bridge-disable*: To disable SEDB if enabled.
+- *bridge-disable*: To disable SEDB if enabled.
+- *bridge-startserver*: To start torch when SEDB pre-loaded.

 ### External Resources
 SEDiscordBridge uses the library DSharpPlus.
 More info here: